-- World steam and metallurgical coal import demands for the AEO2015 cases (Tables 12.3 and 12.4).
+- World steam and metallurgical coal import demands for the AEO2016 cases (Tables 12.3 and 12.4).
 U.S. coal exports are determined, in part, by these estimates of world coal import demand.
-The assumed demands for AEO2015 are the same as in AEO2014. - Step-function coal export supply curves for all non-U.S. supply regions.
+The assumed demands for AEO2016 are based on the projections made in IEO2016. - Step-function coal export supply curves for all non-U.S. supply regions.
 The curves provide estimates of export prices per metric ton, inclusive of minemouth and inland freight costs, as well as the capacities for each of the supply steps. - Ocean transportation rates (in dollars per metric ton) for feasible coal shipments between international supply regions and international demand regions.
 The rates take into account typical vessel sizes and route distances in thousands of nautical miles between supply and demand regions.